Skip to main content

 UCSD has teamed up with UCSF to determine the safety, tolerability, and effectiveness of N-Acetyl Cysteine (NAC) on neurological oxidative stress in patients with primary and secondary progressive Multiple Sclerosis (PPMS/SPMS).
 Those participating in this study can expect to take either NAC or a placebo for 15 months, monthly check in calls, blood-draws, questionnaires, MRI, and functional testing/assessments.

 Enrollment Information: This study is open for enrollment.
-Please contact act Ashley Fair.
+Please contact Soha Fardad.

 MSight